apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

 import { ApolloLink, HttpLink } from "@apollo/client";
 import {
   ApolloNextAppProvider,
-  NextSSRInMemoryCache,
+  InMemoryCache,
-  NextSSRApolloClient,
+  ApolloClient,
   SSRMultipartLink,
-} from "@apollo/experimental-nextjs-app-support/ssr";
+} from "@apollo/experimental-nextjs-app-support";

 // have a function to create a client for you function makeClient() {